 Feedback from attendees

 After the first attendees entered the venue and gotten their badges, feedback started getting through.
-All I have heard is positive feedback, telling us how well organised everything was, that the food is great, how good it is to have live translation, that the watertaps are refilled often and of course that the wifi is going on/off/on/off/on/off (hey it’s a conference).
-This kind of feedback makes organisers fly.
+All I have heard is positive feedback, telling us how well organized everything was, that the food is great, how good it is to have live translation, that the water taps are refilled often and of course that the WiFi is going on/off/on/off/on/off (hey it’s a conference).
+This kind of feedback makes organizers fly.
 We think of a lot of things to make it the best experience for everyone, whether you are a speaker, sponsor, volunteers or ‘just’ an attendee, and what better way to thank us by telling how great everything is.

 If you have some more feedback, just comment on this post.
 I love to hear from you.

 What is a WordCamp without people?
 Very quiet..

 Every WordCamp we meet new people and refresh existing relations.
 It doesn’t matter whether you are a junior developer or the head of some mega-big-WordPress company, everybody has an open attitude towards meeting new people and talking with them.
 That exactly is what makes this community what it is.
 Language and cultural differences, sexual preference, diet requirements, religion, none of these elements prevent us as a community to connect and cooperate.
 And with cooperation we help each other to reach our goals.